finos/FDC3/docs/intents-intro.md

 * Extending APIs from one App to another is powerful...
 * However, it requires building to a specific API ahead of time
-* Using a standard language for interaction between applications using verbs (Intents) and [context] (context-intro.md) let us create workflows on the fly
+* Using a standard language for interaction between applications using verbs and [context](context-intro.md) let us create workflows on the fly

 FDC3 Intents define a standard set of verbs that can be used to put together common cross-application workflows on the financial desktop.
 * Applications register the intents & context combinations they support in the [App directory](appd-intro)